KenKundert/nestedtext/doc/nestedtext.utilities.rst

 Deprecated functions
 --------------------

-These are to be removed in future versions.
+These functions are to be removed in future versions.

 .. autofunction:: get_value_from_keys